 If energy has to be expended, let it be in ways that reap the greatest rewards and benefits for self-actualization.

-The pursuit of goals is better served when your intellectual foundation is based on immutable laws, as well as the core of your personality.
+Pursuing goals is better served when your intellectual foundation is based on immutable laws and the core of your personality.
 The less you pretend, the more you achieve.

 —Edward S. Brown, M.S.